 - Diabetes: People who suffer from diabetes are more prone to infections, which include gum diseases.

-- Mental stress: When we are mentally stressed, our bodies find it difficult to fight infections, leaving us open season to infections, including but not limited to gum diseases.
+- Mental stress: When we are mentally stressed, our bodies find it difficult to fight infections, leaving us an open season to infections, including but not limited to gum diseases.

 Prevention & Treatment